Platelet: Immunothrombosis

 As hemostasis is a basic function of thrombocytes in mammals, it also has its uses in possible infection confinement.
-In case of injury, platelets, together with the coagulation cascade, form the first line of defense by forming a blood clot.
-Thus, hemostasis and host defense were intertwined in evolution.
-For example, in the Atlantic horseshoe crab (living fossil estimated to be over 400 million years old), the only blood cell type, the amebocyte, facilitates both the hemostatic function and the encapsulation and phagocytosis of pathogens by means of exocytosis of intracellular granules containing bactericidal defense molecules.
-Blood clotting supports immune function by trapping the pathogenic bacteria within.
+In case of injury, platelets, together with the coagulation cascade, provide the first line of defense by forming a blood clot.
+Hemostasis and host defense were thus intertwined in evolution.
+For example, in the Atlantic horseshoe crab (estimated to be over 400 million years old), the only blood cell type, the amebocyte, facilitates both the hemostatic function and immune functions, including encapsulation, phagocytosis of pathogens, and exocytosis of intracellular granules containing bactericidal defense molecules.
+Blood clotting supports immune function by trapping the bacteria.

-Although thrombosis, blood coagulation in intact blood vessels, is usually viewed as a pathological immune response, leading to obturation of lumen of blood vessel and subsequent hypoxic tissue damage, in some cases, directed thrombosis, called immunothrombosis, can locally control the spread of the infection.
-The thrombosis is directed in concordance of platelets, neutrophils and monocytes.
+Thrombosis (blood coagulation in intact blood vessels) is usually viewed as a pathological immune response, leading to obturation of lumen of blood vessel and subsequent hypoxic tissue damage.
+In some cases, however, directed thrombosis (or immunothrombosis) can locally control the spread of an infection.
+The thrombosis is directed in concordance with platelets, neutrophils and monocytes.
 The process is initiated either by immune cells by activating their pattern recognition receptors (PRRs), or by platelet-bacterial binding.
 Platelets can bind to bacteria either directly through thrombocytic PRRs and bacterial surface proteins, or via plasma proteins that bind both to platelets and bacteria.
 Monocytes respond to bacterial pathogen-associated molecular patterns (PAMPs), or damage-associated molecular patterns (DAMPs) by activating the extrinsic pathway of coagulation.
-Neutrophils facilitate the blood coagulation by NETosis.
-In turn, the platelets facilitate neutrophils' NETosis.
+Neutrophils facilitate the blood coagulation by NETosis, while platelets facilitate neutrophils' NETosis.
 NETs bind tissue factor, binding the coagulation centers to the location of infection.
-They also activate the intrinsic coagulation pathway by providing its negatively charged surface to the factor XII.
+They also activate the intrinsic coagulation pathway by providing a negatively charged surface for factor XII.
 Other neutrophil secretions, such as proteolytic enzymes which cleave coagulation inhibitors, also bolster the process.

-In case of imbalance throughout the regulation of immunothrombosis, this process can quickly become aberrant.
-Regulatory defects in immunothrombosis are suspected to be a major factor in causing pathological thrombosis in many forms, such as disseminated intravascular coagulation (DIC) or deep vein thrombosis.
-DIC in sepsis is a prime example of both the disregulated coagulation process as well as an undue systemic inflammatory response, resulting in a multitude of microthrombi of similar composition to that in physiological immunothrombosis – fibrin, platelets, neutrophils and NETs.
+In case of imbalance in the regulation of immunothrombosis, this process can become aberrant.
+Regulatory defects in immunothrombosis are suspected to be a major factor in pathological thrombosis in forms such as disseminated intravascular coagulation (DIC) or deep vein thrombosis.
+DIC in sepsis is a prime example of both the dysregulated coagulation process and an undue systemic inflammatory response.
+It results in a multitude of microthrombi.
+These are similar in composition to the thrombi produced in native immunothrombosis — they are made up of fibrin, platelets, neutrophils and NETs.